 Frank Lloyd Wright left Chicago in 1909 for Europe, but he left his mark before doing so, designing over 150 projects in his Oak Park studio.
 After the house was finished, the original building was the centre of the home with expansions on either side.

-foto de Barbara Palaith-Newson (CC BY-SA 3.0) modificada
+Foto de Barbara Palaith-Newson (CC BY-SA 3.0) modificada

 Good to Know About Frank Lloyd Wright Home and Studio